corinrose/dotfiles/README.md

 # dotfiles

-This is where I store my Arch Linux/Sway dot files.
+Configuration files for my Arch Linux and Sway setup.